arangodb/docs/3.6/data-modeling-databases-working-with.md

 Databases are dropped asynchronously, and will be physically removed if all clients have disconnected and references have been garbage-collected.

+### Compact

+compact the entire data, for all databases `db._compact(options)`

+Compacts the entire data of all databases.
+The command can be used to reclaim disk space after substantial data deletions have taken place.

+The optional *options* attribute can be used to get more control over the compaction.
+The following attributes can be used in it:

+* *changeLevel*: whether or not compacted data should be moved to the minimum possible level.
+The default value is *false*.
+* *compactBottomMostLevel*: whether or not to compact the bottommost level of data.
+The default value is *false*.

+**Warning**: this command can cause a full rewrite of all data in all databases, which may take long for large databases.
+It should thus only be used with care.

+This command requires superuser access and is only available for the RocksDB storage engine.

 ### Engine

 retrieve the storage engine type used by the server